-Baddoo delivers again for Tigers with winning hit vs Twins
+Woo hoo!
+Baddoo hits again, Tigers rookie tops Twins in 10th

 Gregory Soto (1-0) pitched two scoreless innings for Detroit, and the Tigers scored in their half of the 10th.

-Harold Castro began the frame on second base as the automatic runners and advanced to third on Jeimer Candelario’s groundout.
+Harold Castro began the frame on second base as the automatic runner and advanced to third on Jeimer Candelario’s groundout.
 Robles struck out Wilson Ramos and intentionally walked Robbie Grossman before Baddoo came up.

+After Baddoo’s hit, the Tigers spilled onto the field to celebrate, and by the time he appeared for his postgame video call with reporters, he’d been through a lot.

+“I am literally covered in shaving cream, soda, water, powder,” Baddoo said.
+“I’m still trying to regroup right now.”

 The Twins had runners on first and third with nobody out in the 10th, but Soto struck out Max Kepler, and Buxton followed with a grounder to third.
-Candelario threw home in time to get Jorge Polanco — the second Minnesota hitter thrown out at home on the day.
+Candelario threw home in time to get Jorge Polanco — the second time he was thrown out at the plate on the day.

 Soto then struck out pinch-hitter Andrelton Simmons.